Anonymous Employee Feedback: 5 Cases For and 5 Against (Including Company Examples)

 Blind is one app, in particular, that's popular with workers from companies like Meta, Twitter, and Uber:

-- Users sign up anonymously from a verified and encrypted work email address.
+- Users sign up anonymously from an encrypted and verified email address for work.

 - They gain access to private company channels and privately discuss everything from office gossip to more severe modern workplace culture issues.